BinarCode/laravel-mailator/README.md

 ### Constraint

-The `contraint()` method accept an instance of `Binarcode\LaravelMailator\Constraints\SendScheduleConstraint`.
+The `constraint()` method accept an instance of `Binarcode\LaravelMailator\Constraints\SendScheduleConstraint`.
 Each constraint will be called when the scheduler will try to send the email.
 If all constraints return true, the email will be sent.

 The `constraint()` method could be called many times, and each constraint will be stored.